geneontology/go-ontology/docs/DailyWorkflow.md

 # Daily Workflow

+**The current version of the documentation has been moved to http://wiki.geneontology.org/index.php/Ontology_Editing_Guide**

 ## Updating the local copy of the ontology with 'git pull'

 1. Navigate to the ontology directory of go-ontology:  ```cd repos/go-ontology/src/ontology```.